tiancihe/bookmark-manager/README.md

 # Bookmark Manager

-A bookmark manager extension for firefox.
+A bookmark manager extension for browsers.

 ## Features